 Mask testing can be done using a pre-defined mask or a mask created from a waveform with user-defined vertical and horizontal tolerances.
-Some industry standard masks used for compliance testing are included with the oscilloscope software.
 The mask test can be confined to a region of the trace by the use of a measurement gate.